Carol Gattaz

-Caroline de Oliveira Saad Gattaz, better known as Carol Gattaz (/pt-BR/; born 27 July 1981), is a Brazilian volleyball player.
+Caroline de Oliveira Saad "Carol" Gattaz (/pt-BR/; born 27 July 1981) is a former Brazilian volleyball player.
 She competed at the 2020 Summer Olympics, in the Women's tournament, winning a silver medal.
 Gattaz won the World Grand Prix three times in a row.

 Early life

 Gattaz was born in São José do Rio Preto.
 Before playing volleyball, as a teenager, Gattaz played futsal, defending her city's club América-SP, where she played as a striker.
 Still in high school, she started playing volleyball.

 Career

-Gattaz, who plays as a middle blocker, started her career defending São Caetano, then moved to Rexona-Ades in 2000.
+Gattaz, who played as a middle blocker, started her career defending São Caetano, then moved to Rexona-Ades in 2000.
 After leaving Rexona-Ades in 2001, she played for several clubs, before joining Finasa/Osasco in 2004, when she won the Superliga Brasileira de Voleibol, she left the club after the 2006-2007 season.
 In 2007, she moved to Italy, where she played for Monte Schiavo, returning in the following season to Brazil, to defend Rexona-Ades again.
 In 2011-2012 she played for Volei Futuro from Brazil.

+Following a serious anterior cruciate ligament injury that was not being resolved through physiotherapy and that she already tried to solve through surgery, Gattaz decided to end her career in 2026 when she was forty four years old and was playing for the Praia Clube team.

+After retiring, Gattaz underwent another knee surgery to resolve her injury.